brainstem-org/brainstem_support/docs/datamodel/personal_attributes/experiment_setups.md

 ## Permissions

 Setups define the overall permissions level for equipments.
 You manage permissions through the management tab, where you can assign individual users and groups access levels to a setup.
-Setup have four permission levels: membership (read access), change permissions, managers, and owners.
+Setup have four permission levels: membership (read access), contributors, managers, and owners.

+Equipments inherit permissions from their associated setup.

-Visit the [permissions page] to learn more.
+Visit the [permissions page]({{"datamodel/permission}}) to learn more.

 ## Dataset API access